FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Related work

-Khouzani et al.~\cite{Khouzani2019a} created an optimization engine designed to minimize security risk as represented by an attack graph.
-They show how to formulate the \emph{most effective attack path} of an attack graph using a linear program.
+Khouzani \emph{et al.}~\cite{Khouzani2019a} created an optimization engine designed to minimize security risk as represented by an attack graph.
+They show how to formulate the most effective path of an attack graph using a linear program.
 Their functionality view is limited to imparting an explicit numeric functional \emph{cost} to each remedial action.
-It is unclear how to create these input costs used in the model or what to do if the functional requirements are non-linear.
-Importantly, Khouzani et al.'s formulation requires \emph{attack state graph}.
-In practice, attack state graphs are exponential in the size of the network, as each set of capabilities is a distinct node~\cite{Homer2009}.
-Our $\Path$ measure also captures the maximum likelihood path.
-However, since our measure operates on an attack \emph{dependency} graph it corresponds to a different property.
-We discuss this in the Section~\ref{sec:attack graphs}.
+It is unclear how to create these costs.
+Additionally, the size of Khouzani et al.'s optimization model grows exponentially in the size of the network, making it intractable for all put the smallest networks.